 Improved Cardiovascular Health

 Like the pescetarian diet, this nutrition plan can also boost your heart health.
 It is because it helps lower your cholesterol levels, which is one of the risk factors of poor heart health.
-Studies conducted in western countries and India prove that a vegetarian diet can lower your heart disease risk (16).
+Studies conducted in western countries and India have found that a vegetarian diet can lower your heart disease risk (9, 13).

 Reduced Cancer Risk

 A vegetarian diet tends to limit your red meat intake.
 Consequently, it reduces or protects you from various cancers.
-This is because red meat has been discovered to contain a carbohydrate known as Neu5Gc, associated with cancer risk (5).
+This is because red and processed meats have been linked to cancer risk.
+The exact mechanisms are unknown but they may involve a carbohydrate known as Neu5Gc, which is present in foods derived from mammals (5).

 Reduced Risk Of Type 2 Diabetes

-Following a vegetarian diet can also reduce your risk of acquiring type 2 diabetes.
+Following a vegetarian diet can also reduce your risk of developing type 2 diabetes.
 According to Medical News Today, this is possible because as a vegetarian you tend to eat healthy and nutritious foods.
-These include foods like vegetables, whole grains, legumes, fruits, and nuts (16).
+These include foods like vegetables, whole grains, legumes, fruits, and nuts (18).

 Likewise, the site also argues this happens due to limited intake of processed foods, alcohol, and unhealthy fats.
 You can further reduce your risk of type 2 diabetes by doing more physical activity and stopping smoking (2).